Max-creates/Demiurq/README.md

-- 👋 Hi, I’m @Demiurq
+- 👋 Hi, I’m @Max
 - 👀 I’m interested in becoming a programmer
 - 🌱 I’m currently learning Python and C#
-- 💞️ I’m looking to collaborate on Python intermediate projects
-- 📫 demiurqway@gmail.com
+- 📫 maksym.solomyanov@gmail.com
 - 😄 Pronouns: pronouns.get()
 - ⚡ Fun fact: ToBeImplemented...

 <!---
-Demiurq/Demiurq is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
+Max-creates/Max-creates is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.
 --->